3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 ```
 $ git clone /location/of/repository (such as, https://github.com/96boards/linux.git or https://github.com/rsalveti/linux.git)
 ```
-Checkout the branch or the tag which matches the build based on the information on the release page.
+Checkout the branch or the tag which matches the build based on the information on the release page. <br>
 For the Landing Team releases: <br>
 ```
 $ git checkout -b working-hikey /name/of/tag (such as, 96boards-hikey-15.11 or 96boards-hikey-15.06)